iamtango/React-Learning/README.md

 ### Q: Why we Use Frameworks

-A: 1. to Write optimized css, 2. it saves time
+- 1. to Write optimized css, 2. it saves time

 [Tailwind Cheatsheet](https://nerdcave.com/tailwind-cheat-sheet)